mwmlln/shinju_select/static/documentation/TESTING.md

 #### Product Detail page

- * Main images swiches by clicking or tapping appropriately in any device.
+ * Main images switches by clicking or tapping appropriately in any device.
  * Quantity input form was tested with attempt of various numbers input to ensure it only allows valid numbers between 1 and stock amount.
-Input for deciaml numbers are prevented as it results in server error.
+Input for decimal numbers are prevented as it results in server error.
  * KEEP SHOPPING button brings the page back to product list page.
- * ADD TO BAG button adds the item in the shopping bag, feefback in toast message displays and the shopping bag icon in the navbar reflect the change immidiately.
+ * ADD TO BAG button adds the item in the shopping bag, feedback in toast message displays and the shopping bag icon in the navbar reflect the change immediately.
  * Reviews displayed are only for the product selected.

-#### Shoppint bag page
+#### Shopping bag page

  * Changing the quantity by + and - buttons and update link work and reflect the change as intended.
 Decimal numbers entries are prevented by disabling the manual input in the quantity field.
  * Quantity field can only update within stock numbers.